tsucres/BluePil.js/README.md

 1. Clone the repo
 2. Install gulp and its plugins: `npm install`
 3. run gulp:
-	- `gulp` for the complete version
+	- `gulp` for the complete version (8kb)
-	- `gulp bgOnly` for the background-image only version
+	- `gulp bgOnly` for the background-image only version (5kb)
-	- `gulp imgOnly` for the img only version
+	- `gulp imgOnly` for the img only version (5kb)
+	- Add `--no-seq` and/or `--no-scroll` if you don't need the sequential loading mode and/or the scroll loading mode.
+This will reduce the size of the build even more.

 # TODO